Codingschule/aws-astro-headless-cms-deployment/README.md

 # aws-astro-headless-cms-deployment
 deployment part of website
-This readme will mainly serve as documentation and optionally as guided landing page for this project
+This readme will mainly serve as documentation and optionally as guided landing page for this project.

+You can clone this repo for a template of deploying a SSG website on AWS.
+Or you can use it as walkthrough to build your own.

+## directory structure

+- frontend ontains the astro static site generator (ssg) project
+- cloudformation for provisioning AWS infrastructure
+- doc example files

 ## scafffold Astro (if not cloning this repo)